edgedb/edgedb/docs/cloud/http_gql.rst

 Usage
 =====

-Usage of the HTTP and GraphQL APIs is identical on an |Gel| Cloud instance.
+Usage of the HTTP and GraphQL APIs is identical on a |Gel| Cloud instance.
 Reference the HTTP and GraphQL documentation for more information.